THUBear-wjy/LogGrep/README.md

 | Windows| 27245112 | 61428 | 348.37 | 1376.77 | 4.80 |
 | Zookeeper| 10116 | 196 | 0.99 | 0.99 | 0.02 |
 * Use Linux ``du -k [DIR]`` to see the Original/Compressed size.
-* We run compression in parallel with 4 threads, here we list both total and accumlated results.
-A time statistic file can be found under ./compression when fininshing compression.
+* We run compression in parallel with 4 threads, when finishing all compression, there will be a log files under ./compression (such as Log_2022-09-21) to record the compressino time.
+We list thread accum time for each type of logs here.
-* Query latency includes "LoadMetaTime" + "SearchTotalTime".
+* When running the query command, we can find a statistics.
+We calculate Query latency with LogMetaTime + SearchTotalTime.

 ## Compared system (Baseline)
 ### Linux gzip and Linux grep
 Linux grep by default settings. gzip of version 1.5.
 Since grep and gzip are Linux native tool, it does not install.
-You can use gzip to compress logs, use unzip to decompress logs and use grep to query on logs.
+You can use gzip to compress original logs, use unzip to decompress logs and use grep to query on logs.

-We use pipline stream to execute "and" logic with grep and grep -E to execute "or".
+We use multiple grep to execute "and" logic, use "-v" to exeucte "not" logic and -E to execute "or" logic.

-For example, to execute ``ERROR and socket read length failure -104`` on Apache we run ``grep "ERROR" [all decompressed logs] | grep "socket read length failure -104"``

-For example, to execute ``"ERROR or WARNING and Unexpected error while running command"`` on Openstack we run ``grep -E "ERROR|WARNING" [all decompressed logs] | grep "Unexpected error while running command"``
+To test all 16 types of logs, run

+``cd ./ggrepTesting``

+``python3 ggrepTesting.py``

+To final query latency for ggrep method is decompression time + query time.

+To see the compression size use

+``du -k ./ggrepTesting/*.tar.gz``

 ### ElasticSearch
 #### Download